nayeem92/Dissecting-A-Winning-Team-s-Passing-Game-Inter-Miami-vs-Toronto-FC/README.md

 ## Visualization of Passes Leading to Shots
 Finally, we employ visualizations to highlight passes that lead to shots on goal.
-By tracking the sequences of passes that culminate in goal-scoring opportunities, we identify players who are instrumental in creating goal-scoring chances through their precise passing and vision.
+By tracking the sequences of passes that culminate in goal-scoring opportunities, we identify players who are instrumental in creating goal-scoring chances through their precise passing and vision.
 Opponents should pay close attention to these players, as they possess the ability to provide key assists and significantly impact the outcome of the match.
 Understanding the passing patterns leading to shots allows teams to devise defensive strategies to neutralize these threats and minimize the